 Should I Call a Dog Bite Lawyer?

 Even if the dog hasn’t bitten anyone before, that doesn’t necessarily mean you don’t have a case at all.
 Your best bet is to contact a qualified dog bite lawyer for help.
-If you’re in the Lafayette area and you need help with a dog bite case, contact Blaine Barrilleaux for a free consultation today.
+If you’re in the Lafayette, Louisiana area and you need help with a dog bite case, contact Blaine Barrilleaux for a free consultation today.